 Equal Employment Opportunity

-All state agencies have an affirmative duty to take reasonable steps to prevent and promptly address discrimination and harassment in the workplace.
-Agencies are responsible for integrating equal employment opportunity into every aspect of human resource management policies and practices in the recruitment, examination, selection, training and advancement of employees.
+All state departments have an affirmative duty to take reasonable steps to prevent and promptly address discrimination and harassment in the workplace.
+Departments are responsible for integrating equal employment opportunity into every aspect of human resource management policies and practices in the recruitment, examination, selection, training, and advancement of employees.

 Government Code Section 19792 requires the California Department of Human Resources (CalHR) to “provide statewide leadership, coordination, technical guidance and enforcement regarding efforts to fully achieve equal employment opportunity and non-discriminatory employment practices within the state civil service.”